Extreme Parenting And Good Intentions

 1. The Helicopter Parent: I want to protect my child from everything bad in the world.

-This is the parent that will swoop in to make sure that their child's world is as faultless as it can be.
-They will hover, making everything safe, all roads smooth, ensuring their child is not hurt in any way.
+This is the parent that will swoop in to make sure that their child's world is SAFE.
+They will hover, making all roads smooth, ensuring their child cannot be hurt in any way.

 CONSEQUENCE: The child's world becomes very small.
-They get little opportunity to explore and develop their confidence or develop any resilience.
+They get little or no opportunity to explore and develop confidence.
+Or develop any resilience.

 2. The Take Charge Manipulator: If I'm in control nothing will go wrong.

-CONSEQUENCE: The child gets little opportunity to make decisions and develop their confidence.
-If this is the predominate parenting style the child can end up incapable of making decisions because they can become afraid to.
-They don't get the opportunity to develop their confidence, to risk take, to develop resilience and to feel good about their own decisions.
+CONSEQUENCE: The child gets little opportunity to make decisions and develop confidence.
+If this style is dominant the child can end up incapable of making decisions because they can become afraid to.
+They don't get the opportunity to develop confidence, to risk take, to develop resilience and to feel good about a decision well made.

 3. The Perfectionist: If my child makes a mistake it can ruin their life and they have to learn to be vigilant.

-This is the parent who has a discerning eye, is quick to notice an error and feels it's important to share this information with his or her children so they don't make a mistake.
+This is the parent who has a discerning eye.
+They're quick to notice any error.
+And they feel it's important to share this information with his or her children, so they don't make a mistake.

-CONSEQUENCE: While every child needs guidance, having a critical eye watching over every action can be devastating to a child's confidence.
-And at an extreme it erodes the relationship between the child and the parent because the child feels they can't do anything right.
+CONSEQUENCE: While every child needs guidance, having a critical eye watching over every they do can be devastating to a child's confidence.
+And at an extreme, it erodes the relationship because the child feels they can't do anything right.
 They often give up...
 What's the point of trying if someone is only going to find fault.

 4. The Free Range Parent: Often feels it's difficult (or unnecessary) to set many rules or boundaries assuming it'll all work out in the long run.
 These parents often want to be a friend to their child and may even fear rejection if they try to parent their kids.

 This parenting style tends to be hands off.
-And although their child gets by, with good luck much of the time, sometimes this isn't the case.
-It can be a disaster.
+And although their child gets by, with good luck most of the time, sometimes this isn't the case.
+And it can be a disaster.

 CONSEQUENCE: The child may be a little wilder than peers, have difficulty with limits, including schooling.
 Some other kids may not be allowed to play with them.

-Yet is it possible that if you mixed the positive aspects of all of these styles together in a balanced way, you would likely have a style suitable to successfully parent your children?
+Yet, if you mixed the positive aspects of all of these styles together, in a balanced way, you would likely have a style suitable to successfully parent children?